zdu-strong/transparent-republic/README.md

 ### 🔷 3.
 National Supervisory Council<br/>

-Consists of 300 members elected by Community Supervisors, a collective body with no single leader.<br/>
+Consists of 300 members elected by Community Supervisors, a collective body with no single leader.
+Each member’s voting weight is equal to the total number of citizens who support them.<br/>

 Elections for officials may be held at any time and shall adopt a two-round election system.<br/>